-Don’t give drinking on Friday that much importance – You are Just Not Doing it TONIGHT .
+Don’t give drinking on Friday ritual that much importance – You are Just Not Doing it TONIGHT.

-Thoughts from Clare on how to Break the Friday night binge using our on-line support community.
+Thoughts from Clare on how to Break the Friday night drinking ritual using our online support community.

 If you’re drinking too much too often Rethink the Drink.
 Alcohol is the only drug that people will question you for Not using .